comegrant/dbt_docs_test/projects/data-model/transform/models/gold/menu/_menu__docs.md

 Number of meals related to the product.
 Mainly relevant for mealbox product, but does also hold information about meals for other product types such as Velg&Vrak and Groceries.
 However, for these meals are usually 1.

 {% enddocs %}

+# Dim Ingredient Combinations

+{% docs column__pk_dim_ingredient_combinations %}

+Primary key of dim_ingredient_combinations.
+Generated from ingredient_combination_id and language_id.

+{% enddocs %}

+{% docs column__ingredient_combination_id %}

+Represents a specific set of ingredients grouped together, typically corresponding to a unique combination used in one or more recipes.

+{% enddocs %}

+{% docs column__ingredient_id_list_array %}

+Contains a sorted array of all ingredient IDs that make up the combination, allowing for easy programmatic access and analysis of the individual ingredients involved.

+{% enddocs %}

+{% docs column__ingredient_id_combinations %}

+Lists all ingredient IDs in the combination as a single, comma-separated string.
+Useful for display, reporting, or exporting purposes.

+{% enddocs %}

+{% docs column__ingredient_internal_reference_combinations %}

+Lists the internal reference codes for each ingredient in the combination, separated by commas.

+{% enddocs %}

+{% docs column__ingredient_name_combinations %}

+Lists the names of all ingredients in the combination as a single, comma-separated string.
+This column is intended for user-facing applications, reporting, and easier interpretation of the ingredient combinations.

+{% enddocs %}

+# Bridge Ingredient Combinations Ingredients

+{% docs column__pk_bridge_ingredient_combinations_ingredients %}

+Primary key of bridge_ingredient_combinations_ingredients.
+Generated from ingredient_combination_id, ingredient_id and language_id.

+{% enddocs %}